srideepgit/Blinkit_Data_Analysis_In_Excel/README.md

 ### Insights

-- The top-selling categories are Fruits and Vegetables, and Snack Foods, each generating $0.18M in sales.
+- Top-Selling Categories: Fruits & Vegetables and Snack Foods lead sales, generating $0.18M in revenue.
-- Tier 3 cities are driving the maximum sales of the company whereas tier 1 cities are at the minimum.
+- City-Wise Sales Performance: Tier 3 cities contribute the highest sales, while Tier 1 cities show the lowest performance.
-- Despite being a crucial category, Health & Hygiene serves only 520 different items and derives sales of $0.07M only.
+- Health & Hygiene Category: Despite its importance, it offers only 520 products and generates a modest $0.07M in sales.

 ### Recommendations

+1. Expand Service Areas:

-- Blinkit services are only available in type 1 Supermarkets of Tier 2 cities.
-Consider starting the services in type 2 and 3 Supermarkets and groceries while wisely choosing their locations according to demand.
+   - Currently, Blinkit operates only in Type 1 Supermarkets of Tier 2 cities.
+Expanding to Type 2 & 3 supermarkets and local grocery stores in high-demand areas can boost sales.

+2. Leverage High-Demand Trends:

    - Low-fat products are in high demand across all cities.
-Implementing high-quality services of low-fat products will benefit long-term sales.
+Introducing high-quality, well-stocked options can drive long-term sales growth.
+Support High-Revenue Stores:

-- Focus on expanding and supporting stores established in 2018 as they show higher revenue potential.
+   - Stores established in 2018 show strong revenue potential.
+Investing in their expansion and support could maximize profitability.

+3. Enhance Customer Satisfaction:

-- Investigate customer feedback to improve the average customer rating of 4.0 and enhance overall customer satisfaction.
+   - The average customer rating is 4.0.
+Conducting detailed customer feedback analysis and implementing improvements can enhance user experience and loyalty.

-- Focus on the inventory services & product qualities across all establishments in tier 3 cities as sales in these outlets have been stagnant for almost 8 straight years.
+4. Optimize Inventory in Tier 3 Cities:

+   - Sales in Tier 3 city outlets have remained stagnant for eight years.
+Assessing inventory quality and optimizing product offerings can help drive growth in these locations.